denialtek/XToys-Guide/docs/script-creation/javascript.md

 ## callAction(jsonData[, block]) Method

-The callAction(jsonData[, block]) method can be used to call XToys Actions from Javascript.
-The easiest way of finding out the correct JSON format is to use the 'Add XToys Action' menu item when editing the Javascript.
+The callAction(jsonData[, block]) method can be used to call XToys Actions from JavaScript.
+The easiest way of finding out the correct JSON format is to use the 'Add XToys Action' menu item when editing the JavaScript.

 Some Tease Actions can be set up to block and not continue to the next line of JavaScript until the Action has finished.
 If you want this behaviour pass in true for the second parameter.